 This is the hard part.
 There will be moments during a tantrum where you will be like “SCREW THIS” deep breaths don’t work.
 But I can’t stress the importance of sticking to it, especially at the beginning.

-There are times when James is melting down big time (usually because he wants a cracker) and I’ll ask him to take deep breaths and calm down before giving him what he is asking for.
+There are times when James is melting down big time (for example: he wanted a cracker this morning) and I’ll ask him to take deep breaths and calm down before giving him what he is asking for.
 And he won’t.
 In instances like these, when the meltdown is bigger than life and deep breaths DURING the tantrum are just not in the cards, I let the tantrum ride it’s course.
-Once he is calm, I ask him to take deep breaths (and make it clear I’m so happy when he does), say “please”, and I’ll give him his beloved cracker.
+Once he is calm, I ask him to take deep breaths (and make it clear I’m so happy when he does), say “please”, and I gave him his beloved cracker.

 Eventually, James associated feeling better with deep breaths and now I’m almost always able to get him to take a deep breath in a moment of frustration!